panoply/esthetic/docs/src/rules/liquid/delimiterTrims.md

 layout: base
 permalink: '/rules/liquid/delimiterTrims/index.html'
 anchors:
+  describe:
     - Delimiter Trims
-  - Rule Options
+  options:
     - preserve
     - tags
     - outputs
     - never
     - always
     - multiline
 ---

-::: grid col-12 col-sm-12 p-100
+::: grid col-12 col-md-9

 # Delimiter Trims

 Delimiter whitespace trim dashes `{%-`, `-%}`, `{{-` and `-}}` control.
 This rule can be used for handling trim `-` application of delimiter expressions in Liquid tag and output type tokens.
 This is a Liquid specific formatting rule which defaults to using `preserve` when no option has been specified.
 The **recommended** option to use is `tags` or `never`.

-> This rule will not touch Liquid tokens encapsulated within strings, e.g: `"{{ foo }}"`.
+> This rule will not touch Liquid tokens encapsulated within strings.
 Tags which exist in string values or those contained between quotation characters are left intact.

 :::